“Don’t judge a book by its cover.”

 You’re more sexually aroused.

 A recent pair of studies, published concurrently in the Archives of Sexual Behavior, found that people with a wider FWHR had a more robust propensity for being sexually aroused.
 In the first study, researchers queried 145 heterosexual, romantically entangled Canadians about sex and sexuality.
 Following the line of questioning, the studiers photographed each participant against a controlled backdrop.
 Across the board, those who reported higher feelings of sexuality had higher FWHR—across both genders.
-For more on how to amplify your own libido, learn the 30 Ways That Exercise Boosts Your Sex Life.

 You’re more likely to cheat.

 According to a study in PLoS One, a wider FWHR is indicative of inherent aggression—or at least perceived aggression.
 “FWHR is part of an evolved cueing system of intra-sexual threat and dominance in men,” write the study’s authors.
 In other words, square-jawed, Hemingway-esque men are more likely to be “Alpha,” and tend to exhibit more domineering behavior.
 (The researchers were unable to produce any hard data on the FWHR regarding female aggression levels.)
+And if you find yourself losing your cool on the regular, you may want to check out these 20 Best Ways to Calm Your Anger Instantly.

 You’re more likely to be a victim of a crime.